 How to diagnose high prolactin

-If your prolactin tests high, first consider if it could be temporarily or falsely elevated due to stress, exercise, or eating.
-To obtain an accurate reading, try to have a prolactin test under the following conditions:
+If you get a high prolactin result, first consider if it could be temporarily or falsely elevated due to stress, exercise, or eating.
+To be accurate, prolactin should be tested under the following conditions:

 - early in the follicular phase of the menstrual cycle